 The Swedish Migration Agency website also provides information about what is required to obtain a visa or a residence or work permit, as well as the possibility of completing an online application for the majority of matters.

-No. The Embassy of Sweden in Copenhagen does not handle any visa or residence/work permit matters.
+The Embassy of Sweden in Copenhagen does not handle any visa or residence/work permit matters.
 You are welcome to contact the Embassy of Sweden in Berlin, Madrid, Athens, Paris or Rome instead.